 Use emoji, bulleted lists, and bold and italic text styling to make your titles and key points stand out in longer messages.
 This is especially useful for announcements or meeting recaps.

-Well-formatted messages make text easier to scan and help minimize follow-up questions and messages, since important action items aren’t lost in lengthy paragraphs.
+Well-formatted messages make text easier to scan and help minimise follow-up questions and messages, since important action items aren’t lost in lengthy paragraphs.

-Threads are great for discussions in a team channel.
+Threads are great for discussions and project collaboration in a team channel.
 Members can ask for clarification or share ideas freely without tripping the unread indicator for everyone else in the channel.

-Use threads every time you want to keep an ongoing conversation organized while keeping the main channel area clear.
+Use threads every time you want to keep an ongoing conversation organised while keeping the main channel area clear.

 4. Replace short follow-up messages with emoji reactions